 - Minor behaviour incidents are handled by staff members at the time the incident occurs.
-Minor behaviours are those that impact student's own wellbeing or where the act is quickly/easily addressed or resolved. - Major behaviour incidents are referred directly to the school Administration team.
-Major behaviours (may include repeated acts of minor behaviours) are those which cause significant harm to the individual student or those around them and/or significant damage to property.
-A report of the student's behaviour is recorded in OneSchool.
+Minor behaviours are those that impact student's own wellbeing or where the act is quickly/easily addressed or resolved.
+Minor behaviours are recorded on OneSchool at teacher's discretion. - Major behaviour incidents are referred directly to the school Administration team.
+Major behaviours are those which cause significant harm to the individual student or those around them and/or significant damage to property.
+All Major behaviour is recorded in OneSchool.